mercmobily/simpledblayer/README.md

 * It allows 1-level joins in queryes and data fetching.
 This means that you can load a record and have all of its "lookup" fields, or all of its 1:n children, pre-loaded.
 * It is written with very simple, Object Oriented code using [simpleDeclare](https://github.com/mercmobily/simpleDeclare)

 ## TODO

 Todo when everything is stable and non-structural, non-API-changing changes can be made:

-* searchableHash -> change it to the field type, 'string', 'id', etc.
+* [X] SearchableHash -> change it to the field type, 'string', 'id', etc.
-* make DB a normal parameter, rather than the constructor's third parameter
+* [X] Make DB a normal parameter, rather than the constructor's third parameter
+* [X] Run safeMixin on all passed parameters
 * take out "join" for lookup tables, since it can be inferred easily

 # Creating a layer